uialchemist/handbook/day-to-day.md

 ### 1. 'MVP:Extend' Methodology

-Florence operates under a startup methodology we call *MVP:Extend*, which in praxis means to implement any feature or issue with the *least possible time spent* doing so.
+Florence operates under our own startup methodology we call *MVP:Extend*, which in praxis means to implement any feature or issue with the *least possible time spent* doing so.
 This way we can launch features and fixes early and clean up later, if needed.
-The point of MVP:Extend is to see if anyone even uses the product or feature before investing too much time into making it great.
+The point of MVP:Extend is to see if anyone even uses the product or feature before investing too much time into making it a minimum _lovable_ product.

-Here's an example of MVP:Extend
+Here's an example of how we use MVP:Extend

 > **Feature Request**
 > We want a help centre to better explain to users how the platform works, and to reduce customer service load.
 It should have search, categories, video posts, the ability to upvote/downvote and a CMS functionality so the team can add and edit articles.